supamii/ah-swagger-plugin/README.md

 * Follow up to see how swagger will honor the 'required' param type
 * Include tests

+## Credit

+Props go out to @BoLaMN for laying the ground work on cracking the swagger translation from Actionhero.

 ## License
 The MIT License (MIT)